DfirJos/DNS-tracer/README.md

 DNS-tracer.ps1 -starttime "11/21/2019 12:41 AM" -endtime "11/21/2019 12:50 AM" -search example.com
 ```

 Run the task with PowerShell remoting in a parallel fashion.
-Default setting is that it runs the task of querying DNS events sequentially.
-The remote computers are queried with RPC/TCP.
+Default setting is that it runs the task of querying DNS events sequentially, it queries the remote computers over RPC/TCP.
 ```
 DNS-tracer.ps1 -ComputerList D:\computernames.txt -WinRM
 ```